Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 Manuscripts must be written in clear, grammatically correct academic English.
 The editorial office does not provide extensive language editing; manuscripts with poor language may be desk-rejected or delayed.

 All manuscripts must be submitted in MS Word (.docx) format.
 PDF submissions are not accepted.
 Manuscripts should be prepared in accordance with the APA Style, 7th Edition.
-The Journal follows APA 7, for referencing and citation, with minor adaptations in manuscript formatting as specified below.
+The journal follows APA 7, for referencing and citation, with minor adaptations in manuscript formatting as specified below.

 Paper size: A4, margins: 2.5 cm (1 inch) on all sides.